ntntnldmg/tvm/README.md

 **Answer**

-The current balance on the loan is USD 111,014.40.
+The remaining balance on the loan is USD 111,014.40.

 ## Contact

-If you have feedback or suggestions, feel free to send me an email at <ntntnldmg@gmail.com>.
+If you have suggestions or feedback, feel free to contact me at <ntntnldmg@gmail.com>.